 An archive of staple topics in physics and mathematics.
 The plan is to approach quantitative problems with a varying degree of mathematical rigor, providing motivation for centuries of academic development.

 To demonstrate the power of modern computational methods, programming-based approaches are emphasized for each topic.
-If Einstein and Euler had access to the CPUs of today, would the standard model be any closer to completion?
+If Einstein and Euler had access to the CPUs of today, what would our Standard Model look like?

 Index of Topics and Problems